lmnawrocki/lmnawrocki.github.io/lab1/index.md

 Building a website is kind of hard for a MechE major who has barely touched github, has never used markdown before, and gets overwhelmed easily by lots of pages and advice on how to do the same thing in a lot of different ways. <br>
 I'm pretty happy with the simple stuff I ended up with, but it took me longer than I'm willing to admit to get to this very basic site. <br>

-Some web-design notes:
+Some web design notes:
 - Make new pages with a folder in the main repository folder (where the first index.md is stored).
 Then put new index.md files in the folder.
-The link to the page will be `<main website>/<folder name>`.
+The link to the page will be `<main website>/<folder name>/`.
 - I haven't figured out how to remove the homepage link at the top of every page yet :/
-- I haven't figured out how to make this dark mode yet
+- I haven't figured out how to make this dark mode yet :'(
 - new lines can be done with either `\` or `<br>` or hitting `Enter` twice.
-I'm making things look like code with pairs of \`.
+- make things look like code with pairs of \`.
 - `#` does a big heading. `##` does a smaller heading, and generates a link next to it on the webpage to link to that heading